 6 things to do to avoid carsickness for children in rear-facing car seats!

-Many people have make the assumption that carsickness is caused by rear-facing when it’s in fact not true.
+Many people assume that carsickness is caused by rear-facing when it’s in fact not true.
 Carsickness can occur regardless if they’re sitting in a forward-facing car seat or a rear-facing car seat.

 Children between 2-10 years are most likely to suffer from carsickness.
 The most common cause of carsickness is mixed signals in the brain.
 Sight and balance come in conflict and cause the person to feel sick.